Edmonds College Logo

 4. Define common terminology found in the concrete construction field.

-5. Work as a member of a small group to research a method of concrete construction.
+5. Research a method of concrete construction.

 CONST 183: International Residential Building Code